bitcoincashorg/spec/reenable-op-codes.md

 last operand.  e.g. `x1 x2 OP_CAT` --> `x2` is the top stack item and `x1` is the next from the top
 * *empty byte array* - throughout this document `OP_0` is used as a convenient representation of an empty byte array.
 Whilst it is a push data op code it's effect is to push an empty byte array to the stack.
-* *Rule options* - For the purposes of this draft and for further discussion some rules are presented with options.
-These are denoted by the heading *RULE OPTION* followed by an ordered list.
-Generally the options will be a choice between a restrictive and a more liberal rule.

 ## Specification